meera1hahn/NRNS/README.md

 git clone git@github.com:meera1hahn/NRNS.git
 cd NRNS
-python -m pip install -r requirements.txt
+python -m pip install -r requirements.txt python download_aux.py
 ```

-### Download Data
+### Download Scene Data

 Like Habitat-Lab, we expect a `data` folder (or symlink) with a particular structure in the top-level directory of this project.
+Running the `download_aux.py` script will download the pretrained models but you will still need to download the scene data.
 We evaluate our agents on Matterport3D (MP3D) and Gibson scene reconstructions.
+Instructions on how to download RealEstate10k can be found [here](https://google.github.io/realestate10k/download.html).

 #### Image-Nav Test Episodes
 The image-nav test epsiodes used in this paper for MP3D and Gibson can be found [here.](https://meerahahn.github.io/nrns/data) These were used to test all baselines and NRNS.